Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-3_The-4-Part-Model_Marshall-Rosenberg_transcript.md

 (1:01:30)
 She said, I told him, You can't go through life being lazy and irresponsible.

-I said, I can see that I didn't make clear yesterday, the difference between a request and a demand. **It sounds like your objective was to get him to do those three things.** She said, Well, yes.
-I said, Well, then **that's not nonviolent communication**.
+I said, I can see that I didn't make clear yesterday, the difference between a request and a demand. **It sounds like your objective was to get him to do those three things.** She said, yes.
+I said, then **that's not nonviolent communication**.

 #### If your intent is to get people to do what you want, that's a different intent than we need to have.